Tim Ryan Claps Back After President Trump Mocks Him For Dropping Out Of 2020 Race

 Ohio Congressman Tim Ryan announced this week that he ended his 2020 presidential election campaign in an effort to spend more time with family and focus on his congressional re-election campaign, as previously reported by The Inquisitr.

-Not long after his announcement, which was made via a YouTube video to his supporters on his channel, President Donald Trump ridiculed the lawmaker in a tweet, essentially claiming that Ryan wasn’t up to the task and contrary to Ryan’s message, wasn’t good for American workers.
+Not long after his announcement, which was made via a YouTube video to his supporters on his channel, President Donald Trump ridiculed the lawmaker in a tweet, essentially claiming that Ryan wasn’t up to the task and contrary to his message, wasn’t good for American workers.

 “So Congressman Tim Ryan of Ohio has finally dropped out of the race for President, registering ZERO in the polls & unable to even qualify for the debate stage,” Trump tweeted on Thursday.